scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 }
 ```

-## Sending data between sequences (topics)
+## Sending data between Sequences (topics)
-Sometimes you need a bunch of sequences to talk to each other.
+Sometimes you need a bunch of Sequences to talk to each other.
 Topics are the solution.
-It’s a PubSub system that allows for many writing and reading instances to exchange data.
+It’s a PubSub system that allows for many writing and reading Instances to exchange data.
 Topics are either attached to the input stream or routed from the output stream.
 ### Writing to a topic
 To have your output stream routed to a topic, it needs to have a property `topic` with a topic name and `contentType` for proper consumer encoding.